Catatonia (band): International Velvet (1997–98)

 The new album was further delayed as Warner Bros ordered the removal of the six-minute-long anti-Warner track "That's All Folks".
 Meanwhile, work continued on "I Am The Mob" with a video shoot directed by Kevin Allen.
 The single was released on 6 October and entered the top 40 for a single week in the 40th position.
 Catatonia found their roles reversed shortly afterwards, performing as the support act to Space after the Liverpudlians had a series of top 20 singles.
 They finished off the year with a tour of their own, originally aimed to support the new album, but this was still being held back by the label.
 Warners replaced "That's All Folks" with "My Selfish Gene", and agreed to release "Mulder and Scully" in January 1998 and International Velvet some two weeks later.

 "Mulder and Scully" launched them into the mainstream public consciousness when it was released on 19 January 1998.
 It entered the charts at number 3; the highest position a single by Catatonia would ever achieve.
 International Velvet became the breakout album for the band, charting at number one in the UK Album Charts.
 The album sold more than 900,000 copies in 22 months, being certified triple platinum by the British Phonographic Industry.
 International Velvet was nominated for the Mercury Music Prize 1998, which was awarded to Gomez for Bring It On.

-Of the five singles released from the album, "Road Rage" became the most critically acclaimed, being nominated for best single at both the Ivor Novello Awards and the Brit Awards, while winning at the Q Awards.
+Of the five singles released from the album, "Road Rage" became the most critically acclaimed, being nominated for best single at both the Ivor Novello Awards and the Brit Awards, while winning in that category at the Q Awards.
 Despite this, it did not chart as high as "Mulder and Scully", reaching number 5 on the UK Singles Charts.
 The subsequent releases "Strange Glue" and "Game On" did not get into the top ten, reaching number 11 and number 33 respectively.

 The title track of the album, "International Velvet", featuring the line "Every day when I wake up I thank the Lord I'm Welsh" and Welsh language verses, received additional attention from the media.
 Matthews explained in an interview that she wanted to turn to invert the idea of being Welsh from an apparent negative into a positive, "We're not seen to be very good at anything.
 Our football team is shit.
 The song is saying, despite all these things, I still wake up in the morning and thank the Lord that I'm Welsh.
 Hopefully, by now people realise that Wales is brimmed full of talent and we're great people with massive brains."
 In front of 70,000 spectators, Catatonia performed "International Velvet" at the opening ceremony of the 1999 Rugby World Cup in the Millennium Stadium in Cardiff.
 The album became the first to be released for Catatonia in the United States, but failed to chart.
 The Washington Post called it "overlooked".